fwup-home/fwup/README.md

     $ echo 0 > /sys/block/mmcblk0boot0/force_ro

+## How do you pronounce fwup?

+I used to pronounce it "eff-double-you-up", but then coworkers and others started calling it "fwup" (one syllable) and "fwup-dates" when referring to the `.fw` files.
+I now use the one syllable version.
+This has caused some issues in the documentation where "an" is used rather than "a".
+Feel free to send PRs.

 # Licenses

 This utility contains source code with various licenses.
 The bulk of the code is